-This paper consists of seven sections including this introduction section.
+This paper consists of eight sections including this introduction section.
 First, Section 2 introduces the general idea of the continuation method because this is central for the model augmentation.
 Section 3 proposes an extended model for the four-parameter generalized gamma distribution; the extension is intended to make the numerical estimation procedure stable.
 Then, Section 4 shows cases of model augmentation between a simpler model and a more complex model by using the continuation method; this paper specifically demonstrates the case for the four-parameter generalized gamma distribution.
 Section 5 describes boundary and corner solutions in the extended four-parameter generalized gamma distribution.
-Section 6 illustrates some typical examples in the distribution.
+Section 6 illustrates some typical examples in the distribution, and Section 7 is devoted to discussions.